arjun-thakor/node-react-ecommerce/README.md

 1. Clone the project
 2. Open the Nodejs Command
-3. Go to the backend folder and type npm i and then npm install
+3. npm install in root folder
-4. To start the backend server type node server
-5. then go to the front end folder and type npm i and npm start
+4. npm run dev in root folder
-6. open broswer and type in http://localhost:3000/ in URL
+5. open broswer and type in http://localhost:3000/ in URL

 ### `npm start`